About the Study

 (lasting 2-3 hours) over 14-16 weeks

 Understanding the Study

-The purpose of this study is to learn how well the study medication may help improve irritability in adolescents compared to placebo.
-The clinical trial seeks to determine the most effective dose of AB-2004 in 13 to 17-year-old adolescents on the autism spectrum.
+The purpose of this study is to learn if the study medication may help improve irritability in adolescents compared to placebo.
+The clinical trial also seeks to determine if there is an effective dose of AB-2004 in 13 to 17-year-old adolescents on the autism spectrum.
 AB-2004 was shown to be safe and well tolerated in a previous study involving adolescents with ASD.
 Eligible participants will be randomly assigned to receive the AB-2004 or placebo.

 ABOUT THE STUDY MEDICATION

-AB-2004 is an experimental therapy that is being developed as a treatment for irritability associated with autism.
+AB-2004 is an experimental therapy that is being developed as a potential treatment for irritability associated with autism.

 Formulated as a powder, the medication is to be mixed with any soft food your child may like such as yogurt or apple sauce.

 It is taken by mouth 3 times per day and is tasteless and odorless.

 “The ASD community is in need of safe and effective options for managing anxiety and irritability or distress.
 AB-2004, with its gut-targeted mechanism of action has the potential to fill this unmet need.”

 – Honey Heussler, Associate Professor, Child Health Research Centre, University of Queensland (Australia).